goodtofufriday/MMC5-PRG-CHR-to-48tsop-adapter/README.md

 *BOARDS NEED TO HAVE GROUND PLANE ADDED TO THEM FOR STABILITY!
 They work but after even a few minutes crash, consensus is due to lack of ground plane.
 Will update when i have time.*

-THIS IS NOW IN TESTING
+THIS IS NOW IN TESTING!
+Only the piggyback version has been updated to include a ground plane and larger bridging pads.

 This project is for the NES / Famicom to be able to use flash chips for translations or replace dead roms.
 Also sram.

-The multi adapter board is a prototype but should work.
-I will update once tested.
-MMC5 only board is confirmed working.
 Everything created in eagle.
 Feel free to use with credit.

 Piggyback version included.
 You need to pull chip enable and connect to 5v to disable the rom.